 faire + [infinitive] + [object]

-If the thing is being done to or for the person speaking, you use the reflexive form se faire, as such:
+If the thing is being done to or for the subject of the verb, you use the reflexive form se faire, as such:

 se faire + [infinitive] + [object]